BradleyArnott/gforces-assistant/README.md

 - Quick dev-mode button
 - Dropdown sprite generator
 - Check for links without trailing slashes
-- Check for elements that are overfloing the boundaries of the window
+- Check for elements that are overflowing the boundaries of the window

 On V10 Sites (admin):